Wednesday, October 31, 2012

 • Check window seals.
 The most common source of leaks is dirt in the seal, so wipe the seals clean.
 15 hours of horizontal rain will find any leaks.

-• Make certain the dingy can drain.
-Remove any screen or flapper valve from the drain; they're a bad idea anyway.
+• Make certain the dinghy can drain.
+Remove the screen or flapper valve from the drain; they're a bad idea anyway.
 Clean the inside of leaves and junk.
 Tilt more than normal on the davits.
 Support with tricing lines.
 Of course, you could take it off.

-• Secure the roller furler.
+• Barber pole the roller furler.
 Wrap the spinnaker halyard around the furled sail in the reverse direction, so that it cannot unfurl.
 Secure the sheets and furler line on winches.
-Or you could take it off.
+Better, take it off.

 • Remove any tarps.
 They'll just beat themselves to death and add windage.